 499/599.
 Neurobiology.
 Credit 4 hours.
 Prerequisite: GBIO 200 or permission of the Department Head.
 A physiological approach to the study of the nervous system.
-Starting at the molecular and cellular level, the nerve cell excitability, synaptic communication, neuronal pathways and circuits, and higher-order functions will be explored in order to understand the role of the brain and nervous system in animal behavior, health, and disease.
 The laboratory will focus on neurophysiology and neuroanatomy.
 Three hours of lecture and three hours of laboratory per week.